Director, Stormwater Planning

 Examples of IDID include, but are not limited to:

-When reporting any IDID provide the following information:
+When reporting an IDID, provide the following information:

 Please report illegal dumpsites to the Department of Code Compliance (DCC) at 703-324-1300, TTY 711.
 For more information about DCC’s handling of illegal dumping reports, please visit DCC’s Illegal Dumping website.